vladadaba/k8s-playground/helm.md

 helm repo update
 ```

-2. Install the Dapr chart on your cluster in the dapr-system namespace:
+1. Install the Dapr chart on your cluster in the dapr namespace:

 ```
-helm install dapr dapr/dapr --namespace dapr-system --create-namespace --wait
+helm install dapr dapr/dapr --namespace dapr --create-namespace --wait
 ```

 ### Debezium